-An endorsement is a special program designed to meet criteria or standards specified by an outside body or agency.
-Endorsements are affiliated with outside licensure and certification and are typically post-degree or extra-degree programs.
-The number of credit hours in an endorsement is determined by the standards or criteria of the outside body.
-Prerequisite requirements for endorsement courses should be included in the credit-hour count unless it is expected that students will have met those requirements prior to matriculating into the program.
+An endorsement is a special program designed to meet criteria or standards specified by an external agency.
+Endorsements are affiliated with licensure and certification and are typically post-degree or extra-degree programs.
+The number of credit hours in an endorsement is determined by the standards or criteria of the external agency.
+Prerequisites for endorsement courses should be included in the credit hour count unless it is expected that students will have met those requirements prior to matriculating into the program.